13-Day Self-Drive Tour of the Ring Road of Iceland with the Snaefellsnes Peninsula & the Westfjords

 On day three, you begin your journey along Iceland's South Coast.

-As you marvel at Seljalandsfoss, you'll notice its cascade to be relatively narrow.
-You'll also see a pathway that stretches around the waterfall.
-This distinguishing feature makes it one of the few waterfalls in the world that can be fully encircled.
+As you admire Seljalandsfoss, you’ll notice its narrow, elegant cascade and a pathway that wraps around the waterfall.
+This makes it one of the few waterfalls in the world that can be fully encircled, offering a unique perspective from every angle.

 A little further down the road, you'll reach Solheimajokull, where you can take an optional glacier hike or snowmobiling tour.
-Solheimajokull is an outlet glacier of the Myrdalsjokull icecap, measuring five miles (eight kilometers) long and over a mile (two kilometers) wide.
+Solheimajokull, an outlet glacier of the Myrdalsjokull ice cap, stretches 5 miles (8 kilometers) long and over a mile (2 kilometers) wide.

 In the evening, you can spend the night in one of the villages of South Iceland.